 • Our 2008 report New York’s Housing Underground: A Refuge and Resource documents the neighborhoods with the greatest need and articulates some of the basic components of a successful policy in New York City.

-BASE logo shows the word BASE within the outline of a house with one side open
+BASE logo shows the word BASE within the outline of a house.
+Text on the outside reads, "Basement Apartments Safe for Everyone"

 Project Status